blue-triangle-tech/btt-android-sdk/README.md

 * `com.blue-triangle.track-anr.interval-sec` time interval for ANR warning based on track ANR is enabled or disabled, default to 5 seconds, minimum is 3 second, if set less then minimum allowed set value is ignored
+* `com.blue-triangle.screen-tracking.enable` enable screen tracking which will automatically start tracking activities and fragments in your app.
+For Jetpack Compose tracking, [see below](#composable-screen-tracking).

 ### Using Timers